 Read: Convert HTML page to PDF using Django in Python

-Compare two integer in template
+Compare two integers in the template

 Syntax: